How to Choose the Right Badminton Racquet

 How to Care For Your Badminton Racquet

 When not in use, always refer to the manufacturer's instruction for storage.

-Generally though, be aware of extreme temperature changes as the materials used in racquet frame construction are often sensitive to temperature fluctuations.
-Too high or too low a temperature may deform the racquet and impair it's function.
-We strongly suggest using a thermo cover for your badminton racquet(s).
-Whether you have a thermo cover or a regular cover, make sure the racquet is completely dry before storing it.
+Generally, be aware of changes in temperature as the materials used in the racquet frame construction are often sensitive to temperature fluctuations.
+Too high or too low a temperature may deform the racquet and impair its function.
+We strongly suggest using a thermal case for your badminton racquet(s).
+Whether you have a thermal case or a regular case, make sure the racquet is completely dry before storing it.

 Needless to say, badminton racquets are delicate in nature; be sensible when handling them.
-For example; a graphite frame, though lightweight, is highly susceptible to structural damage brought on by impact against a hard surface which may cause the frame to shatter.
+Graphite is highly susceptible to structural damage brought on by impact against a hard surface which may cause the frame to shatter.

-- (red stripe) - perfect flight characteristics in colder conditions up to 15°C,
+- Fast (red stripe) - perfect flying properties in colder conditions up to 15°C

-- (blue stripe) - suitable for normal temperatures, both indoors and outdoors,
+- Medium (blue stripe) - suitable for normal temperatures, both indoors and outdoors,

 Slow (green stripe) - slow shuttle for high temperatures and matches played at higher altitudes.